glaciusimpact/reverse-proxy/README.md

 ## 8 - 2 Testing configuration

+Now let's test that filtering is correctly applied.

 ### a) Test of the URLs

+To check the URL filtering 2 paths will be tested:
 - /text/
 - /snap/

+The first one is correct and the second one is wrong and should be blocked.

+Here are the 2 requests:

 ``` powershell
 PS D:\> curl http://192.168.1.53:4444/text/